ga-wdi-exercises/hangman-lab/hints.md

 * `guesses`: an array that contains the letters guessed by the user.
 * `incorrectGuesses`: a number that represents the number of incorrect guesses made.

-Your game show exhibit the following functionality...
+Your game should exhibit the following functionality...
 * When the game starts, your are prompted to enter a word.
 * After every turn, the word should be displayed to the user.
 Unguessed letters should be represented by a `-`, while correctly guessed characters should be represented by the actual character.
 * When the player correctly guesses a letter, the corresponding `-`'s should be replaced with the actual letter.